developerasun/myDocumentBox-tool/myJavascript/myTypescript/readme.md

 <details>
 <summary>What is static in class?</summary>

 static is a class keyword that defines a characteristic of method or property.
-Static method and static property in class cannot be called on instances of the class.
+Static method and static property in class **cannot be called on instances of the class**.

 - static methods : utility functions
 - static property : caches, fixed configuration